 There is a strong and well organised pastoral structure in the school based upon an effective infrastructure and a good communications system.
-The system of pastoral care begins with the induction process led by the Teaching and Learning Coordinator for Year 7 and the Year 7 tutors.
+The system of pastoral care begins with the induction process led by the Head of Key Stage 3 and the Year 7 tutors.